OAGi/Score/docs/user_guide/index.rst

 5. Verify the new password of the user by entering it again into the *Confirm new password* field.

-6. Click the “Update” button.
+6. Click the "Update" button.

 Note that you can change the Name and the Organization of a user while changing his/her password (see `Update User’s